 Tip: I’ve had the best luck seeing seals in the Spring

-Hither Hills State Park
+4. Hither Hills State Park

-Hither Hills State Park is a 1,755-acre park in Montauk with an ocean side camp site, fishing, hunting, the Walking Dunes (below) and numerous trails to hike or mountain bike in.
+Hither Hills State Park is a 1,755-acre park in Montauk, NY with an ocean side camp site, fishing, hunting, the Walking Dunes (more on that below) and numerous trails to hike or mountain bike in.

-The Walking Dunes
+5. The Walking Dunes

-Located on Napeague Harbor, the Walking Dunes are continually moving (at a very slow pace!) to the South East and swallow the vegetation as they move.
-You can see tops of large trees just sticking out the top of the dunes!
+Located on Napeague Harbor, the Walking Dunes are continually moving (at a very slow pace!) to the south east and swallow the vegetation as they move.
+You can see the tops of large trees just sticking out the top of the sand dunes!

-Eddie Eker Park
+6. Eddie Eker Park

 The Hither Woods Preserve is adjacent to Hither Hills State Park (mentioned above).
 The hiking trails between the two parks are seamlessly integrated.

-Big Reed Pond Trail
+7. Big Reed Pond Trail

-Amsterdam Beach Trail
+8. Amsterdam Beach Trail

-Old Montauk Highway
+9. Old Montauk Highway

 - Check local hunting seasons and permitted areas when choosing hikes in Montauk.

-- Unfortunately, ticks are a big problem on trails in the summer months!
+- Unfortunately, ticks are a big problem on hiking trails in the summer months!
 Check for trails with a large pathway or wear pants and sleeves!